Effect of Snow on Petit-Montrouge

 Effect of Snow on Petit-Montrouge (French: Effet de neige à Petit-Montrouge) is an 1870 landscape painting by the French painter Édouard Manet.
+The 61.6 cm x 50.4 cm oil on canvas composition depicts the 14th arrondissement's district, Petit-Montrouge, under a wintry landscape.

 History

 The oil on canvas painting shows a winter view of Petit-Montrouge, an area in the 14th arrondissement of Paris.
 Manet painted this picture while a member of the National Guard during the 1870–71 Siege of Paris of the Franco-Prussian War.
 As opposed to the history painters of his time, Manet does not show a heroic view of battle, but rather the dusky ambiance of a looming battle.
 The image reflects Manet's loss of hope about the military situation, his profound loneliness, and the deprivation he suffered during this time.
-It is one of the few landscapes in Manet's oeuvre, and is one of Manet's first plein air paintings.
-Today it is in the collection of the National Museum Cardiff.
+It is one of the few landscapes in Manet's oeuvre, and is one of his first plein air paintings.
+Today this work is in the collection of the National Museum Cardiff.

+The painting is divided horizontally into two halves.
+The upper half features an almost monochromatic grey sky.
+The lower half of the painting is depicted in coarse brushstrokes that showcase a snowy landscape.
+Dividing the two halves is a horizontal line outlined with buildings; the church tower at the centre of the painting has been identified to be the bell tower of the church of St-Pierre de Montrouge, which was built in the 1860s in the Petit-Montrouge district of Paris.